 Associate Professor at the Department of Classical Philology, Institute of English, Romance, and Classical Studies, Faculty of Philology, Vilnius University.

 Aida Jungaitytė is a Project Administrator at Vilnius University Faculty of Philology.

 Eglė Kačkutė is Associate Professor in French/Francophone and Migration Studies at Vilnius University.
 She is interested in processes of gendered and transnational identity production and representation.

-Vitalija Kazlauskienė is Assistant Professor at Institute of Applied Linguistics, Centre for Multilingual Studies, Vilnius University,
+Vitalija Kazlauskienė is Associate Professor at Institute of Applied Linguistics, Centre for Multilingual Studies, Vilnius University,

 Jules Kielmann is currently working on a PhD-thesis on gender, nation and authorship in the early 19th-century writer Amalie von Helvig.

-Master‘s student of Modern Asian Studies, Administrator of Studies and Personnel at the Institute of Asian and Transcultural studies, Faculty of Philosophy.
+PhD student of Etnohology at the Institute of Asian and Transcultural Studies, Faculty of Philosophy.